Relative Habitability of Exoplanet Systems with Two Giant Planets: Methods

 Planets that are sufficiently close to one another will experience large enough perturbations to render a system unstable.
 The spacing at which this happens depends on many factors, but several previous studies have established a linear relationship between the logarithm of the time for a system to become unstable and the initial planetary separation in mutual Hill radii \citep{1996Chambers, 2009Smith, 2016Morrison,2017Obertas}.
 We use recent results from \cite{2021Lissauer} to set a limit for our giant planets of $\beta$~=~7.15 in mutual Hill radii spacing.
 We apply this limit to the least massive configuration ($m_1=m_2=0.1$~$M_{Jup}$) to set the highest $\alpha$ in our parameter space at $10^{-0.12}$ ($\sim0.76$).
 For the most massive configuration ($m_1=m_2=10$~$M_{Jup}$), our lowest $\alpha$ of $10^{-0.7}$ ($\sim0.20$) is above the $\beta$~=~7.15 limit.

-In eccentricity, we cover a range from circular to high for both giant planets, with a maximum $e=10^{-.04} \sim 0.91$.
+In eccentricity, we cover a range from circular to high for both giant planets, with a maximum $e=10^{-0.04} \sim 0.91$.
 Given that we expect more stable systems at low eccentricity, we use a logarithmic scale to provide more resolution at low eccentricity, although we replace the lowest eccentricity ($e=10^{-2}$) with the circular case.
 We consider two different eccentricity alignments, the perfectly aligned case ($\Delta \varpi=0$) and the antialigned case ($\Delta \varpi=\pi$).

 Finally, we consider two different inclination cases.
 The first is the coplanar case, where all three planets have zero inclination.
-The second is a case including mutual inclinations by assigning each giant planet the same inclination ($i_1=14.1^\circ$ and $i_2=1.4^\circ$; these values were chosen randomly) for each simulation in the non-coplanar case (the longitudes of the ascending nodes, $\Omega$, are always set to 0).
+The second is a case including mutual inclinations by assigning each giant planet a fixed inclination ($i_1=14.1^\circ$ and $i_2=1.4^\circ$); these values were chosen randomly and used consistently for each simulation in the non-coplanar case (the longitudes of the ascending nodes, $\Omega$, are always set to 0).

 For each configuration of the giant planets, four sets of mean anomalies are randomly generated uniformly between 0 and $2\pi$ and an Earth is placed at 1~AU.
 The stability for each of these four systems is estimated using the \texttt{SPOCK} machine-learning model \citep{2020Tamayo}.
 The set of mean anomalies with the highest predicted stability is then used for each of the systems with changing Earth location generated for that giant planet configuration.
 This method is used to reduce the likelihood of choosing a particularly unstable initial condition for the systems.